MichiganNLP/vlog_action_recognition/README.md

 as all the data is accessible from the [`data`](data) folder or *Google Drive*.

 ### Youtube processing
-Need an youtube downloader API key.
+Needs an youtube downloader API key.
-Given channel ids - *now 10*, and playlist ids for each channel ( 2 playlists / channel), it downloads all videos from each playlist.
+Given channel ids - *now 10*, and playlist ids for each channel ( 2 playlists / channel), it downloads all the videos from each playlist.
 The code can be found in [`youtube_preprocessing`](youtube_preprocessing).

 ```bash